May 15, 2019

-Dr. Mike Lynn will be discussing scientific breakthroughs in detecting and measuring THC in breath in the session “Development of a Breathalyzer for THC.”
-Dr. Lynn also joins esteemed colleagues as a guest panelist during the session “Impaired or Not: Challenging Cannabis Cases with Panel Discussion and Audience Participation.”
+Dr. Mike Lynn discussed scientific breakthroughs in detecting and measuring THC in breath in the session “Development of a Breathalyzer for THC.”
+Dr. Lynn also joined esteemed colleagues as a guest panelist during the session “Impaired or Not: Challenging Cannabis Cases with Panel Discussion and Audience Participation.”

 October 29, 2018

-Dr. Mike Lynn is the guest speaker for the session on “Marijuana Impairment and Emerging Technology.”
-During his presentation, Dr. Lynn will address the issue of impairment in the workplace and on the road, and new technological advancements that can help determine if someone recently used marijuana and is therefore likely impaired.
+Dr. Mike Lynn was the guest speaker for the session on “Marijuana Impairment and Emerging Technology.”
+During his presentation, Dr. Lynn addressed the issue of impairment in the workplace and on the road, and new technological advancements that can help determine if someone recently used marijuana and is therefore likely impaired.